 - Being physically active.

-There are some other effective treatments of cardiac arrest as:
+There are some other effective treatments for cardiac arrest:

-- In addition, medication can lower cholesterol and reduce blood pressure, which may decrease the risk of cardiac arrest.
+- In addition, medication can lower cholesterol and reduce blood pressure, decreasing the risk of cardiac arrest.

 - Surgery is another way to recover the blood vessels and heart valves that can remove the blockage in the arteries.

-- Physical exercise is also important to reduce the risk of sudden cardiac arrest because it helps to improve cardiovascular fitness.
+- Physical exercise is also essential to reduce the risk of sudden cardiac arrest because it helps to improve cardiovascular fitness.

-- Healthy weight-maintaining is another way to treat a patient experienced with cardiac arrest to
+- Healthy weight maintenance is another way to treat a patient who experienced cardiac arrest to

 reduce further risk of cardiac arrest.

-The term of heart attack and cardiac arrest is not same.
+The term heart attack and cardiac arrest are near exact.
 A heart attack may cause cardiac arrest.
 Cardiac arrest causes when the pacemaker can’t generate electrical signals properly.
 During cardiac arrest, death can occur quickly if proper steps aren’t taken.
-So take care of your heart health by following the 7 best exercises and lead a peaceful life.
+So take care of your heart health by following the seven best exercises and lead a peaceful life.